Swadhinata Chikitshak Parishad: History

-In 2016, The Daily Star published a report that alleged a syndicate of SWACHIP at National Institute of Ophthalmology and Hospital were prescribing expensive lenses in return for commission for doctors.
-In 2020, SWACHIP and Bangladesh Medical Association demanded the appointment of doctor as head of Central Medical Stores Depot.
-They criticized the appointment of a administration cadre from the civil service in the post.

 Organisation

 According to SWACHIP's constitution, a committee is elected for two-year term by a national conference.
 But only four national conferences had been held since SWACHIP's inception.
 SWACHIP also has institutional and regional branches all over the country.
 151 members form the central committee of SWACHIP.
-It has more than 13000 members all over the country.
+It has more than 13,000 members all over the country.